An extant Ume Sámi drum, first described by Ole Worm in 1655

 The brief text gives almost no information about the meaning of the symbols.
 From their description as ineptis, that is “inappropriate” rather than “unskillful” as in the modern English loan of this word, it is perhaps possible to draw the inferrence that Worm understood that the drawings were at least partially of a pagan religious nature.
 Further, the oracular use presupposes that the users of the drum would have to know what each figure signified, as the one the pointer ended its movement one represented the answer to the inquiry.
 Although the only use explicitly described is as an oracle, read in context of other documented uses, the first subordinate clause seems to also point at information gathering (investigate different things) and causing effects in the real world (perform their magic).

 The physical description is not bad.
 The stated width of ten inches must be said to be correct both in Roman inches and in the somewhat longer Danish ones of the period, as the width Manker recorded is between these two, and not far from either.
 As the length is given as a foot rather than the more precise equivalent of twelve inches, this seems acceptable even though the real length is closer to fifteen inches.
-For the wording six holes and a handle to be precise, one would have to include four more ornamental holes at part of the handle, and not only the two large oblong ones.
+For the wording six holes and a handle to be precise, one would have to include four more ornamental holes as part of the handle, and not only the two large oblong ones.

 Photo of the underside of the drum by Ernst Manker.